 Not many people appreciate that it is the repetition of words, of movements, of thoughts (in fact any new experience) that creates and strengthens neuronal pathways in the brain.
 It is how we learn and how we re-learn (overwrite garbage)… Mala prayer beeds encourage repetition for Buddhists whilst, at our end of the pond, Roman Catholicism prescribes the use of the Rosary.
 Stepping over this cultural divide, both bead strings simply encourage repetition.
 Practice makes perfect but oh my, be mindful of what the input is… the computing term GIGA (garbage in, garbage out) springs to mind because this is so very apt!
 The header picture is my own 108-bead Mala that ‘does the counting for me’ whilst I mantra, visualise and build new neuronal pathways.
 I’m neither a Buddhist nor a Roman Catholic, I am simply a pragmatists.
 A mala helps your brain build neuronal pathways, it’s a tool.

 In music you start playing a piece extremely slowly (creating a default neuronal pathway), and only once you can play it faultlessly at that speed, you gradually speed up to the composer’s tempo.
 You correctly build the desired neural pathways first, repetition embeds them deeper and deeper, and only then speed can be added.
 In gymnastics you cannot vault slowly first and then at the required speed, so in physical movement you break it down into components of movements (e.g. balance or strength or coordination).
 In meditation or in mantras all that matters is the repetition of words, the feeling these engender and the vision that accompanies them.
 Top sport uses this, top musicians do too and I want to talk here about how repetition will help your brain.
+It is called neuroplasticity, the ability of the neurons in your brain to compensate for injury and disease (e.g. stroke) and to adjust their activities in response to new situations (learning anything mental or physical) or to changes in their environment.
 Your brain is either your biggest supporter or your biggest adversary, and the liberating or depressing thing about this is, that ultimately it is your freedom of choice.
 I mean choice in the sense of Eleanor Roosevelt saying “No one can make you feel inferior without your consent”.

 Other perhaps than for solely meditation, before you use a mala or utter a mantra, it’s useful to know what you ‘consent to’ and what you do not ‘consent to’.
 This is where a little homework like ‘mapping‘ clarifies what you want to reinforce with your brain.
 Map what you like, what you dislike; what you are good at, what you are not so good at.
 Map your dreams, hopes and aspirations instead of chasing fantasies.
 Many aspects of the brain remain changeable even into adulthood, you’re never too old for change.
 Such neuroplasticity occurs as physaical changes to individual neurons, to how neurons link with one another (which is what is referred to in this Post) or to the brain as a whole (cortical remapping).
 Of course the longer (thus likely more as default) a GIGA pathway is embedded, the more challenging it may prove to overwrite it.
 Where there’s a will…